Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 A trip north of Paris isn’t the first thing you plan when visiting France – after the capital, you’ll probably want to head for Provence and the Côte d’Azur, or to the Alps for skiing, the Dordogne or Loire for some very French scenery or perhaps Biarritz and southwestern France if you’re heading towards Spain.

-But that’s before they actually go.
+But that’s before they actually go exploring northern France.

 The best bit?
 These North France cities can all be reached as a day trip from Paris.
+Read on about the loveliest northern cities in my guide to northern France.

-Amiens
+1. Amiens

 Amiens: one of the best towns in northern France

-The city of Amiens, one of the iconic places to visit in northern France, sits in the Somme Valley 120 km north of Paris.
+The city of Amiens, one of the iconic cities to visit in northern France, sits in the Somme Valley 120 km north of Paris.
 Graced with France’s largest cathedral, a network of canals, and a clutch of museums, Amiens has been nicknamed the “Venice of the North” because of its waterways and floating gardens.

 You must see…